-If you need help choosing a neighborhood, reach out to AptAmigo and speak with our team of Denver Relocation experts!
+If you still need help choosing a neighborhood after reading our Denver neighborhood guide, reach out to AptAmigo and speak with our team of Denver Relocation experts!

 Denver’s wide variety of neighborhoods contribute to the mile-high city’s rich culture.
 Each has its own personality, befitting the wide variety of people who call this place home.
 From sleepy, shaded streets to bustling urban centers, Denver has a neighborhood for every preference.
 To get a better feel for the centennial city, check out our neighborhood guide below.

-Eclectic and historic, this beautiful neighborhood is known for a few things, but namely, terrible parking and gorgeous architecture.
+The first area we’ll cover on our Denver neighborhood guide is the eclectic and historic Capitol Hill.
+This beautiful neighborhood is known for a few things, but namely, terrible parking and gorgeous architecture.
 Dating back to 1864, Capitol Hill was once the home to Denver’s wealthiest residents and many built their homes in the heart of Cap.
 Hill.
 While few of these mansions still stand as single resident homes, many were turned into apartment buildings during the Great Depression.
 Cap.
 Hill stands as a small time capsule for Denver’s rich history.
 This quiet neighborhood is a short few blocks from the Central Business District, so if you’re planning to work downtown, this could be the spot for you.

 There’s never a dull moment in this lively neighborhood.
 Residents live in the middle of downtown Denver.
 Home to some of the finest dining and best loved bars, the Central Business District is most comparable to living in a big city.
 The 16th Street Mall cuts right down the middle of this neighborhood and provides plenty of shopping, tourist attractions, theaters, and more.
 It’s a great place to host out of town visitors and to meet new people upon your arrival to Denver.